The Straightforward Guide to Data Governance (DG)

 1. Start with a small sample size.

-It's best not to kick off your data governance program with a complex or long-term project.
-You might make errors or lose motivation from the team.
-Rather, begin with a smaller, more manageable project, like analyzing data for one team.
-Assess the state of the data, specifically its collection, storage, and usage, then decide how much of your budget will be invested in the initiative.
+Instead of starting with a complex or long-term project, it's best to begin with a smaller, more manageable one, like analyzing data for one team.
+Assess the state of the data, including its collection, storage, and usage, before deciding how much budget to allocate to the initiative.

 2. Create a team dedicated to your program.